xsolla/store-unity-sdk/Assets/Xsolla/README.md

 We recommend you use the Mono compiler for desktop platforms as it’s compatible with the provided in-game browser.
 If you use other browser solutions, you can use the IL2CPP compiler instead.
 You can use either Mono or IL2CPP compilers to create game builds for Android.

+## Install SDK

+## Install SDK

+### Import package from an archive

+1. Download the SDK from [CDN](https://cdn.xsolla.net/sdk-unity-assets/xsolla-commerce-sdk.zip) or [GitHub](https://github.com/xsolla/store-unity-sdk/releases).

+**NOTE:**
+Only the latest version of the SDK is available through CDN.
+If you need a different version, you can download it from GitHub.

+2. Unzip the package.
+3. In the Unity editor, go to **Assets > Import Package > Custom Package** in the main menu and select the SDK.
+4. Follow the [integration guide](https://developers.xsolla.com/sdk/unity/integrate-complete-solution/get-started/) to configure project on Xsolla side.

+### Import package from git repository

+**NOTE:**

+For the package manager to work correctly, [git client](https://git-scm.com/) should be installed.
+For detailed information about the prerequisites for using the package manager, refer to the [Unity documentation](https://docs.unity3d.com/Manual/upm-ui-giturl.html).

+1. Open your Unity project or create a new one.
+2. In the main menu, click **Window > Package Manager**.
+3. Add a package as a dependence:
+ a.
+Click the **+** icon and select  Add package from git URL.
+ b.
+Specify the git repository URL: `https://github.com/xsolla/store-unity-sdk.git?path=Assets/Xsolla`.
+ c.
+Click **Add** and wait for the import to finish.
+4. Follow the [integration guide](https://developers.xsolla.com/sdk/unity/integrate-complete-solution/get-started/) to configure project on Xsolla side.

 ## Usage

 To send requests to Xsolla servers and receive responses, the SDK provides the `XsollaAuth`, `XsollaCatalog`, `XsollaCart`, and `XsollaOrders` classes.
 If you want to implement your own logic for buying items or inventory management, and don’t want to write boilerplate code for API calls, these classes are a good place to start.